Transport

 was taken over and rebuilt for locomotive haulage in 1923 becoming The

 Welsh Highland Railway.
-This section of line is likely to reopen
+This section of line has now been reopened

 To